 Celltech has been granted a European patent covering humanized antibodies, which we have opposed.
 At an oral hearing in September 2000, the Opposition Division of the European Patent Office decided to revoke this patent.
 Celltech has appealed that decision.
-Also, Celltech has an allowed divisional patent application in Europe with broad claims directed towards humanized antibodies.
-We cannot predict whether Celltech will be able to successfully appeal the decision of the Opposition Division with respect to such European patent or whether its divisional patent application, once issued, will survive opposition proceedings.
+Also, Celltech has a second issued divisional patent in Europe, which has claims that may be broader in scope than its first European patent.
+In addition, Celltech has a third divisional application currently drafted with broad claims directed towards humanized antibodies.
+We cannot predict whether Celltech will be able to successfully appeal the decision of the Opposition Division with respect to their first European patent or whether Celltech's second European patent will be modified or revoked in any future opposition proceedings, or whether it will be able to obtain the grant of a patent from the pending divisional application with claims broad enough to generally cover humanized antibodies.
 Celltech has also been issued a corresponding U.S. patent that contains claims that may be considered broader in scope than their first European patent.
 We have entered into an agreement with Celltech providing each company with the right to obtain nonexclusive licenses for up to three antibody targets under the other company's humanization patents.
-Nevertheless, if our SMART antibodies were covered by Celltech's European or U.S. patents and if we were to need more than the three licenses under those patents currently available to us under the agreement, we would be required to negotiate additional licenses under those patents or to significantly alter our processes or products.
+Nevertheless, if our SMART® antibodies were covered by Celltech's European or U.S. patents and if we were to need more than the three licenses under those patents currently available to us under the agreement, we would be required to negotiate additional licenses under those patents or to significantly alter our processes or products.
 We might not be able to successfully alter our processes or products to avoid conflict with these patents or to obtain the required additional licenses on commercially reasonable terms, if at all.